ireaneus/LivingWaters/src/data/blog-posts/ExploringEzekielSession2.md

 - vs.1:5 *"Within it there were figures resembling four living beings.
 And this was their appearance: they had human form."*
 - It was the Cherubim, their description dominated Chapter 1
   - and maybe God meant it that way.
-Let's review this iwith the idea of applying the principles of studying the Bible.
+Let's review this with the idea of applying the principles of studying the Bible.

 > *What is God trying to say to us in Chapter 1?*